ZX Spectrum graphic modes: Graphics memory structure and pixel coordinates

 The 16 KiB discrete graphics RAM is directly accessible to the CPU at addresses 16384 to 32767.
 The RAM chips for graphics are connected to both the CPU and to the video circuit in the ULA.
-The main pixel bitmap is stored at the very beginning of the graphics RAM, while the attributes array follows immediately behind it.
-The entire frame buffer is 6912 bytes large, and consists of the pixel bitmap followed by the attributes array.
+The main pixel bitmap is stored at the very beginning of the graphics RAM, followed by the attributes array at the immediately higher addresses.
+The entire frame buffer is 6912 bytes in size, and consists of the pixel bitmap followed by the attributes array.
 The remaining part of the 16 KiB graphics RAM is not used by the video circuitry.

 The video controller circuit is built into the semi-custom Ferranti ULA integrated circuit, consisting of approximately 480 configurable cells (depending on the model).
 The cells of the ULA were factory-configured in various ways to produce the ULA for ZX Spectrum, where one cell has the functionality of approximately two NAND gates.

 A CPU access to the graphics RAM is called a contended access, because the video controller has a higher priority than the CPU.
 On an access to the graphics RAM, the CPU commonly incurs a slight delay while waiting for the video controller to complete the data reads.

 The addresses in the video DRAM are interleaved, which produces an unusual coordinate system for the pixel bitmap.
 If coordinates of a pixel are (x, y), and the bits of the x coordinate axis are labeled x7, x6, x5, x4, x3, x2, x1, x0, and the bits of the y coordinate axis are labeled y7, y6, y5, y4, y3, y2, y1, y0, then the pixel is stored in a byte with the address bitpattern 0, 1, 0, y7, y6, y2, y1, y0, y5, y4, y3, x7, x6, x5, x4, x3.